EricHeidbreder/CreditKarmaTransactionHistory/README.md

 # Getting Transactions from CreditKarma

+## **Important**: this might not actually be useful for you if you are coming from Mint!

+- After building this, I learned that you can go to Mint's desktop app and download all transaction history directly from them.
+This would still be useful if you need to get CK transactions after a Mint history pull, though.

 ## Use Case

 - You were a Mint user who had to switch to CreditKarma because Mint sadly was absorbed by CK.